 Cayenne’s platform is very simple to use.
 This saves time and effort in programming the user interface.

 The data storage is also created by the Cayenne platform.
 Big data storage is basically huge data that is collected from all devices.
 This type of data varies from device to device and data flow speed is very high.

 To make the circuit compact and give a professional look, I designed the PCB after testing all the features of the home automation project using the ESP8266 WiFi module on the breadboard.
 I will explain in detail how we can design and order PCB for our project.

 For the Gerber file check out this link Home Automation Using ESP8266

 Order PCB From PCBWay

 I ordered the PCB prototype board from the www.pcbway.com website.
 PCBWay is a Chinese-based PCB (printed circuit board) prototype, PCB assembly, SMD Stencil, and Flexible PCB manufacturer.
 They ship to more than 170 countries worldwide and process more than 2100 PCB orders a day.
 It feels like PCBWay gives an excellent price and customer service factor in one single serving.
 The quality of the PCB is awesome and its thickness is really great.
 What is also spectacular about PCBWay to me, as a maker and customer, is their service.
-From their friendly support staff to their intuitive, user-friendly website features, it all counts towards what makes PCBWay an ideal company and brand for any electronic hobbyists In this article, I will state that how can we order PCB from PCBWay with step by step guide.
+From their friendly support staff to their intuitive, user-friendly website features, it all counts toward what makes PCBWay an ideal company and brand for any electronic hobbyist In this article, I will state how can we order PCB from PCBWay with step by step guide.